b1tsized/s3_cloudfront_website_terraform/README.md

 ## If you already have a Route53 Domain Zone.

-If you already have a Route53 domain registered with zones you'll need to update all of the references to `resource.aws_route53_zone`.
+If you already have a Route53 domain registered with zones you'll need to update all of the references to `aws_route53_zone.main` to `data.aws_route53_zone.main`.

 I've made notes in both the `route53.tf` and `acm.tf` files.